 Soil carbon is a heterogeneous mixture of organic matter, some components of which persist in the soil for months or years, while others persist for centuries or millennia.
 The persistence of soil carbon can be understood through the concept of different “pools” of carbon, each defined by the mechanism by which carbon is stabilized in the soil and characterized by a distinct probability distribution of ages (Sierra et al., 2018).
-Measuring the radiocarbon signature of heterotrophic respiration (∆14C-CO2) in laboratory incubations is a powerful constraint for modeling soil carbon dynamics because it provides an integrated measure of the weighted contribution to the soil efflux from carbon pools with distinct (Trumbore, 2000).
+Measuring the radiocarbon signature of heterotrophic respiration (∆14C-CO2) in laboratory incubations is a powerful constraint for modeling soil carbon dynamics because it provides an integrated measure of the weighted contribution to the soil efflux from carbon pools with distinct ages that reflect their C sources and cycling rates (Trumbore, 2000).
+Using archived soils to construct a time series of ∆14C-CO2 would be even more powerful model constraint, but it is unclear how air-drying, storage, and subsequent rewetting of archived soils may affect ∆14C-CO2 observed in laboratory incubations.

 The distribution of soil carbon among faster and more slowly cycling pools has important implications for predicting the response of the soil carbon reservoir to changes in inputs or decomposition rates resulting from climate change (Trumbore, 2000).
-Soils with large pools of slowly cycling carbon would be expected to sequester more carbon with increased inputs than soils dominated by fast cycling pools, while shifts in temperature or moisture regimes may affect decomposition rates differently depending on the stabilization mechanism. ∆14C-CO2 reflects respiration fluxes dominated by the decomposition of fast cycling carbon in contrast to bulk soil ∆14C, which is dominated by large stocks of relatively slowly cycling carbon (Sierra et al., 2018). measurements predicti the response of soil C to global change.
+Soils with large pools of slowly cycling carbon would be expected to sequester more carbon with increased inputs than soils dominated by fast cycling pools, while shifts in temperature or moisture regimes may affect decomposition rates differently depending on the stabilization mechanism. ∆14C-CO2 reflects respiration fluxes dominated by the decomposition of fast cycling carbon in contrast to bulk soil ∆14C, which is dominated by large stocks of relatively slowly cycling carbon (Sierra et al., 2018).
+Together, these measurements can improve predictions of the response of soil C to global change.

 Soil archives offer a window into the past, and incubating archived soils is one opportunity for observing how Δ14C-CO2 changes over time.
 The pulse of radiocarbon introduced into the biosphere from nuclear weapons testing (“bomb-C”), which peaked in the mid-20th century, (Trumbore, 2009) serves as an ideal tracer for this.
 New C inputs to the soil over the decades following the bomb-C peak carry distinct annual radiocarbon signatures due to the decline in atmospheric 14C over this period.
 Following the bomb-C trace in Δ14C-CO2 respired from soils collected and archived over this period could therefore provide unique insight into decadal scale soil C dynamics.

 A critical issue with interpreting bomb-C radiocarbon is that there are two points in time at which the Δ14C signature of atmospheric CO2 is identical, due to the curvature of the bomb-C peak.
 This means observations of Δ14C from a single point in time can be fit to models with different rates of intrinsic decomposition.
 Trumbore (2000) gives the example of a two independent, homogenous pools of soil carbon, one with an intrinsic decomposition rate (k) of 6.6 years and the second with k = 50 years, both of which would have a Δ14C of 166‰ in 1996.
 Observations of Δ14C-CO2 measured in incubations of archived soils could help solve this problem by enabling the contruction of a Δ14C-CO2 time series.
-The trajectory of ∆14C in a soil carbon pool turning over every 6.6 years is quite different from one with an intrinsic decomposition rate of 50 years (Baisden et al., 2013), a powerful additional constraint for parameterization.
+The trajectory of ∆14C in a soil carbon pool turning over every 6.6 years is quite different from one with an intrinsic decomposition rate of 50 years (Baisden et al., 2013), a powerful additional constraint for model parameterization.